Hoyasumii/bee-movie/README.md

 Don't kill him!

-You know I'm allergic to th
+You know I'm allergic to the